aminparsa18/AspireToKube/README.md

 #### Export Methods

 **1. `tar` - Offline Deployment** (Recommended for most users)
-- Exports all images as .tar files
+- Exports all Docker images as .tar files **included in the zip**
 - No internet required on deployment server
 - Best for air-gapped or restricted networks
-- Larger transfer size
+- Larger zip file size (includes images)
+- Images are automatically imported during deployment

 ```bash
 aspire2kube generate --export-method tar